 Individual and Family Plans

 Most health insurance plans provide family floater cover providing cover to the spouses and two dependent children.
-Some plans also include the dependent parents.
+Some plans also include dependent parents.
 Family floater plans cost less per individual as most policies offer discounts on them.

 Age of Policy Holder

 Age is the most critical factor.
 Individuals who have bought health insurance at a young age will have to pay a lesser premium.
-However, individuals who are over 45 years of age group would have to pay more premium for health insurance coverage since the health risks involved are higher.
+However, individuals who are over 45 years of age group would have to pay more premiums for health insurance coverage since the health risks involved are higher.